-Biology, standard or higher level Chemistry, standard or higher level Nature of science, standard level Physics, standard or higher level
+Biology, standard or higher level

+Nature of science, standard level

+Physics, standard or higher level

 Mathematical and language skills

 Mathematical and language competence are requirements for all these courses.
 In particular:

 - Biology: Use of statistics, spreadsheets and many types of graphs.
 Strong literacy skills as there is a great deal of new vocabulary and students are expected to describe complex processes very specifically. - Chemistry: Confidence with algebraic skills, scientific notation, logarithms and with ratios and proportions.
 Ability to memorise and reproduce precise explanations.